miston29/heightmap-generator/README.md

 A python heightmap generator based on manhattan distance.

 The program creates a zero matrix of height*width, then randomly generates centres which have an initial height (cap).
 The values spread out from these centres until they reach 0.
-Overlapping values are added together, creating the terrain.
+Overlapping values are added together, creating the terrain or you can just make a fancy background

 <p float="left">
   <img src="images/single.png" width="45%" />